Maria Lassnig

-Maria Lassnig (September 8, 1919 – May 6, 2014) was an Austrian artist known for her painted self-portraits and her theory of "body awareness".
+Maria Lassnig (8 September 1919 – 6 May 2014) was an Austrian artist known for her painted self-portraits and her theory of "body awareness".
 She was the first female artist to win the Grand Austrian State Prize in 1988 and was awarded the Austrian Decoration for Science and Art in 2005.
 Lassnig lived and taught in Vienna from 1980 until her death.

 Early life

-Maria Lassnig was born in Kappel am Krappfeld, Austria, on September 8, 1919.
+Maria Lassnig was born in Kappel am Krappfeld, Austria, on 8 September 1919.
 Her mother gave birth to her out of wedlock and later married a much older man, but their relationship was troubled and Lassnig was raised mostly by her grandmother.
-She attended the Academy of Fine Arts in Vienna during World War II.
+She attended the Academy of Fine Arts Vienna during World War II.